Key considerations for B2B companies when planning an enterprise app

 Once the app is ready, there needs to be a deployment plan that details how employees will download the app to their device.
 For apps that include information that is permissible for public consumption, a cost effective means of distribution is through the public app stores: Apple’s Itunes, Google Play and Windows Store.
 To secure a listing on all of the respective stores, a company must submit screenshots and outline the key features of the app for approval.
 If the app content contains information for internal use only, it’s possible to create a private download area that will enable the company to securely deploy the app to the relevant team.

 Apps should not be viewed as a static development that solves a current set of problems; they should be scalable and evolve as a company’s requirements change.
 Consideration should therefore be given as to how app content can be updated and pushed out to employees.
 A recommended way to do this is to create a content management system, similar to those used to manage website content.
+An example of this is an app to track work hours.
 This will act as a central resource to manage updates to the content and functionality of the app, with new releases pushed out to employees.

 Training and End User Testing